Authority and Responsibilities

 The Committee shall monitor management’s compliance with the following hiring policy for employees and former employees of the independent auditor.
-The Company shall not hire an employee or former employee of the independent auditor who has provided audit, review, or attest services for the Company during the last two previous fiscal years into an “accounting role or financial reporting oversight role” as defined by the Securities Exchange Commission (the “SEC”).
+The Company shall not hire an employee or former employee of the independent auditor who has provided audit, review, or attest services for the Company during the last two previous fiscal years into an “accounting role or financial reporting oversight role” as defined by the SEC.

 - Compensation.
 The Committee shall have sole and direct responsibility for setting the compensation of the independent auditor.
 The Committee is empowered, without further action by the Board, to cause the Company to pay the compensation of the independent auditor appointed by the Committee.

 - Preapproval of Services.
 The Committee shall preapprove all services (audit and nonaudit) to be provided to the Company by the independent auditor or other registered public accounting firms on an on-going basis, including the fees and terms thereof, pursuant to pre-approval policies and procedures established by the Committee and implement procedures so the independent auditor does not perform any service that is prohibited under the PCAOB and SEC rules.